-You shop online and access your PayPal account through your computer and your mobile devices, so it is important that these are not vulnerable for fraudsters to use.
+You shop online and use PayPal on your computer and mobile devices, so it's important that your devices aren’t vulnerable to fraudsters.

-Your computer and mobile device have an Operating System and applications.
 Software is complex and often has minor bugs.
-Hackers exploit these bugs to install malicious software.
-Malware, short for malicious software, can capture everything that you type including your PayPal account name and password and send it to scammers.
-The scammers then use the information to access your account.
+Hackers find and exploit these bugs to install malicious software.
+“Malware” – short for “malicious software” – can capture everything that you type (including your PayPal account name and password) and send it to scammers who use the information to access your account.

-Fortunately, device makers and application developers are very diligent about providing updates to the Operating System and Applications.
-You should keep your system and applications updated to the latest releases.
-The best way to do this is to select automatic updates for your system and applications where they are available.
-This can normally be managed through the control panel on Windows and under Preferences on MacOs.
+Fortunately, device makers and application developers are very diligent about providing updates to operating systems and applications.
+That’s why it’s a good idea to keep your system and applications updated with the latest releases.
+The easiest way to do this is to enable automatic updates for your system and applications when possible.
+Normally this is managed through the Control Panel on Windows and under Preferences on MacOS.

-In addition to the Operating System updates, it is important to keep applications up to date too because these are just as vulnerable.
-The most popular applications are often targets for hackers.
-These include:
+Along with operating system updates, it's important to keep applications up to date because these can also be vulnerable.
+Popular applications are often targets for hackers.
+Some examples include:

-- Web browsers including Internet Explorer, Chrome, FireFox, Safari
+- Web browsers including Chrome, FireFox, and Safari

 - Microsoft Office